Mets3D/botw-asset-import/README.md

 - Little arrow on the top-right->Install From Disk...->Browse the .zip
 - Enable the add-on.

-- Follow the instruction on the "Textures/Icons Folder" inputs' tooltips to browse the correct folders.
-They are extremely specific.
+- Follow the instruction on the "Textures/Icons/Animations Folder" inputs' tooltips (that appear on mouse hover) to browse the correct folders.

 ### How to use
 - The add-on is meant to be used after a tool like Switch Toolbox has extracted the game's models, textures, and inventory icons into .dae+.fbx, .png, and .jpg formats respectively.
 You need to browse the folder with the textures in the user preferences, as already mentioned.
 This is necessary because plenty of assets don't have the textures in their own folders, so the importer will always check in the specified folder instead of next to the .dae/.fbx files.